Programmer25X/The-Departed/README.md

 ## Overview
-'The Departed' is a horror game set in a world in which supernatural and paranormal activity often occur.
+'The Departed' is a horror game set in a world where supernatural and paranormal activity frequently occurs.
 In the game, the player will explore a variety of locations, including cemeteries and haunted houses, to exorcise phantoms and restore balance to the natural order.
 For three months, I worked alongside other aspiring game developers, using *Unity*, *Visual Studio* and *GitHub* for version control to create our game.

 ## Current Game Features